Alvaro Barrington Alvaro Barrington

 For Barrington, painting is a way to experience the world we inhabit and explore the medium’s role within a long tradition of storytelling.
 His past exhibitions have examined themes of birthing and migration, aspirations in the Black community, mass incarceration and notions of time, as well as self-love and digital identities in isolated conditions.
 It is essential to him that people are able to encounter art in accessible spaces.
 One such space is that of Carnival, which he credits as the first fully-formed artistic experience of his life.
 He began collaborating with Notting Hill Carnival in 2019, when his first One Famalay concert brought Soca artists such as Machel Montano, Skinny Fabulous and others to London.
 In 2022 he produced Queen of the Caribbean, the official Notting Hill Carnival concert.

 Barrington studied at Hunter College in New York and the Slade School of Fine Art in London, later teaching at both of his alma maters, as well as at the Cooper Union in New York.
 His first solo exhibition, which opened the same year he graduated, was curated by Klaus Biesenbach at MoMA PS1, Queens, in 2017.
-His work has since been shown in numerous solo and group shows, including Alvaro Barrington: SPIDER THE PIG, PIG THE SPIDER, South London Gallery, London (2021); Mixing It Up: Painting Today, Hayward Gallery, London (2021); A Taste of Chocolate, Thaddaeus Ropac, London (2018), and through his ongoing Tt x AB collaboration with the painter Teresa Farrell.
-Barrington co-curated the exhibition Artists I Steal From with Julia Peyton-Jones at Thaddaeus Ropac, London in 2019, followed by his solo gallery exhibitions in Salzburg (2022) and Paris Marais (2021).
+His work has since been shown in numerous solo and group shows, including GRACE, Tate Britain Comission, London (2024); COME HOME, Art Basel Parcours (2024); Alvaro Barrington: SPIDER THE PIG, PIG THE SPIDER, South London Gallery, London (2021); Mixing It Up: Painting Today, Hayward Gallery, London (2021); and through his ongoing Tt x AB collaboration with the painter Teresa Farrell.
+Following a solo presentation at the London gallery in 2018, Barrington co-curated the exhibition Artists I Steal From with Julia Peyton-Jones at Thaddaeus Ropac London in 2019, with subsequent solo gallery exhibitions in Salzburg (2022), Paris Marais (2021) and Paris Pantin (2023).

 Videos